Daniel-KM/Omeka-S-module-SingleSignOn/README.md

   the module is installed.
 Of course, once authenticated, an admin can set the right role.
 For security, the admin roles are forbidden for new users.

+- Redirect page after log in

 - Service provider:
+  - Specific entity id, in particular when behind a proxy.
+Defaut is the url of the host.
+  - Specific host, in particular when behind a proxy.
   - Metadata content type
   - Metadata content disposition: these two options allow to fix some badly configured IdP.
 To display the metadata directly in a browser, use "application/xml" and "inline".
   - Metadata mode: some IdP don't manage xml fully, so a basic mode is provided that removes the prefixes of the xml metadata.
-  - Name ID format of the service provider: If the default config (persistent) does not work, try to change  the format of the name to set in element `<md:NameIDFormat>`, for example "urn:oasis:names:tc:SAML:1.1:nameid-format:unspecified".
+  - Name ID format of the service provider: If the default config (unspecified) does not work, try to change  the format of the name to set in element `<md:NameIDFormat>`, for example "urn:oasis:names:tc:SAML:1.1:nameid-format:unspecified".
+  - SP certificates:
+    Some IdPs require certificates.
+There are three ways to define it: a path to the certificate and private key, a copy-paste in fields or a creation.
-  - SP certificate path: Some IdP require certificates.
-If needed, set the path to it.
-It should contains a directory "certs/" with at least `sp.crt` and `sp.key`.
+    - SP certificate path: The path should contains a directory "certs/" with at least the files `sp.crt` and `sp.key`.
 It must be outside of the web server or protected, for example with a .htaccess.
-  - SP public certificate
-  - SP private key: if the IdP requires a certificate and you cannot use the path above, you can fill the public certificate and the private key.
+    - SP public certificate and SP private key: you can fill the public certificate and the private key.
 The format should be x509.
-You can use the ssl keys of your website.
-    **Warning**: All keys have an expiration date, so add them into your planning (anyway your users will warn you).
+      **Warning**: All keys have an expiration date, so add them into your planning (anyway your users will warn you), even if such keys are usually long term (more than 10 years).
+    - Creation of an self-signed certificate.
+Check the box and fill the optional keys: countryName, stateOrProvinceName, localityName, organizationName, organizationalUnitName, commonName, and emailAddress.

 - Identity Provider:
   - The identity provider can be a federation of identity providers, in which